-- the Company's strategies and objectives, both generally and specifically in respect of the Livengood project; - the potential for the expansion of the estimated resources at Livengood; - the potential for a production decision concerning, and any production at, the Livengood project; - the completion of a Pre-feasibility Study for the Livengood project; - the potential for higher grade mineralization to form the basis for a starter pit component in any production scenario at Livengood; - the potential low strip ratio of the Livengood deposit being amenable for low cost open pit mining that could support a high production rate and economies of scale; - the potential for cost savings due to the high gravity concentration component of some of the Livengood mineralization; - the timing of decisions regarding the timing and costs of exploration programs with respect to, and the issuance of the necessary permits and authorizations required for, the Company's ongoing exploration program at Livengood; - the Company's estimates of the quality and quantity of the resources at its mineral properties; - the timing and cost of the planned future exploration programs at Livengood, and the timing of the receipt of results therefrom; - the Company's future cash requirements; - general business and economic conditions; - the Company's ability to meet its financial obligations as they come due, and to be able to raise the necessary funds to continue operations; - the results of the Preliminary Assessment as described under "Narrative Description of the Business Material Mineral Projects Livengood Project, Alaska"; and - the ability of the Company to continue to refine the project economics for the Livengood project, including by increasing proposed production and shortening the proposed mine life.
+- the Company's strategies and objectives, both generally and specifically in respect of the Livengood project; - the potential for the expansion of the estimated resources at the Livengood project; - the potential for a production decision concerning, and any production at, the Livengood project; - the completion of a Pre-feasibility Study for the Livengood project; - the potential for higher grade mineralization to form the basis for a starter surface mine in any production scenario at the Livengood project; - the potential overburden geometry of the Livengood deposit being amenable for low cost surface mining that could support a high production rate and economies of scale; - the potential for cost savings due to the high gravity gold concentration component of some of the Livengood mineralization; - the timing of decisions regarding the timing and costs of exploration programs with respect to, and the issuance of the necessary permits and authorizations required for, the Company's ongoing exploration program at the Livengood project; - the Company's estimates of the quality and quantity of the resources at the Livengood project; - the timing and cost of the planned future exploration programs at the Livengood project, and the timing of the receipt of results therefrom; - the Company's future cash requirements; - general business and economic conditions; - the Company's ability to meet its financial obligations as they come due, and to be able to raise the necessary funds to continue operations; - the results of the Preliminary Economic Assessment as described under "Narrative Description of the Business Material Mineral Projects Livengood Project, Alaska"; and - the ability of the Company to continue to refine the project economics for the Livengood project.

 Although the Company believes that such statements are reasonable, it can give no assurance that such expectations will prove to be correct.
 Inherent in forward looking statements are risks and uncertainties beyond the Company's ability to predict or control, including, but not limited to, risks related to the Company's inability to identify one or more economic deposits on its properties, variations in the nature, quality and quantity of any mineral deposits that may be located, variations in the market price of any mineral products the Company may produce or plan to produce, the Company's inability to obtain any necessary permits, consents or authorizations required for its activities, to produce minerals from its properties successfully or profitably, to continue its projected growth, to raise the necessary capital or to be fully able to implement its business strategies, and other risks identified herein under "Risk Factors".
 The Company cautions investors that any forward-looking statements by the Company are not guarantees of future performance, and that actual results are likely to differ, and may differ materially, from those expressed or implied by forward looking statements contained in this AIF.
 Such statements are based on a number of assumptions which may prove incorrect, including, but not limited to, assumptions about: